arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 ## Instructions

-### Setting up the terminal
+### Setting Up the Terminal

-Waves fleet managment requires us to have the X8 setup with a FoundriesFactory.
+Waves fleet management requires us to have the X8 setup with a FoundriesFactory.
 If you have not done this please take a look our other tutorial [Getting Started tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box), it will walk you through how to set up the X8 with your FoundriesFactory.
 To use Waves we also need to have fioctl installed and configured, you can follow this guide [here](https://docs.foundries.io/latest/getting-started/install-fioctl/index.html) for setting up fioctl.
 Creating waves and device groups will be done via the host, which is your factory, so the following commands will be in a terminal using fioctl connected to your FoundriesFactory.

-### Rotating our Keys
+### Rotating Our Keys

 For security purposes we recommend that you rotate the keys of your FoundriesFactory.
 Rotation of the key will convert the root role's online-key, generated during the bootstrap of a Factory, to an offline key.